 SECTION 32.
 Section 89-3-7, Mississippi Code of 1972, is amended as follows:

 89-3-7.
+Forms of AcknowledgmentsCertificates.
 (1) The following long forms of acknowledgment may be used in the case of conveyances or other written instruments affecting real * * * or personal property; and any acknowledgment so taken and certified shall be sufficient to satisfy all requirements of law:

 (a) In the case of natural persons acting in their own right: